 - Once cooked, drain, add back to the pot to evaporate any remaining water, then transfer to a mixing bowl.
 Use a masher, pastry cutter or large fork to mash until smooth.
 Add add desired amount of vegan butter (2-4 Tbsp), and season with salt and pepper to taste.
 Loosely cover and set aside.

 - While potatoes are cooking, preheat oven to 425 degrees F (218 C) and lightly grease a 2-quart baking dish (or comparable sized dish, such as 9x13 pan.
 An 8x8 won’t fit it all but close!).

 - In a large saucepan over medium heat, sauté onions and garlic in 1 Tbsp olive oil until lightly browned and caramelized - about 5 minutes.

 - Add a pinch each salt and pepper.
-Then add lentils, stock, thyme and stir.
-Bring to a low boil, then reduce heat to simmer.
+Then add lentils, stock, and thyme and stir.
+Bring to a low boil.
+Then reduce heat to simmer.
 Continue cooking until lentils are tender (35-40 minutes).

 - In the last 10 minutes of cooking, add the frozen veggies, stir, and cover to meld the flavors together.